dwyafon/dwyafon/README.md

 ## Aspiring Software Engineer and Tester

-A lifelong and nonstop learner, I seek a deeper abundance in my toolbox for handling tradeoffs and solving problems.
+A lifelong and nonstop learner, I seek a deeper abundance in my knowledge and toolbox for handling tradeoffs and solving problems.

 My (continuous) studying-practising-learning stack: